AustinCodingAcademy/InstructorLessonPlanning/LessonPlanStudentVersion.md

-* What if I wanted to change my name on my twitter, howm any different times would I have to rewrite it?
+* What if I wanted to change my name on my twitter, how many different times would I have to rewrite it?

 ### Explain

+* What if I wanted to change my name on my twitter, how many different times would I have to rewrite it?

 * What is a variable?